elifesciences-publications/mGluR_MLI_in-vivo/README.md

 ### Analyzing the fluorescence increase from Alexa 594 delivered with drug  : ```analyzeAlexaFluoTraces.py```

-In this script the raw red fluorescence from Alexa 594 is extracted as function of drug solution application time.
+In this script the raw red fluorescence from Alexa 594 is extracted from the calcium imaging data as function of drug solution application time.
 Alexa 594 was added to the drug containing ACSF solution in order to assess drug access to the imaged area.
 See [Alexa594FluorescenceTraces_animal#2](figureOutput/Alexa594FluorescenceTraces_animal%232.pdf) for an example output figure.